CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

       >>> from topics_and_summary.examples import demo
       >>> demo.execute()

+   .. warning:: Executing the demo this way sometimes leads to problems due to Python pickle objects stored in
+      the saved-elements folder (that are used in the demo).

+      This can happen if the library was installed like this: *pip install <project-root-path>*.

+      A possible solution is to install the library this way: *pip install -e <project-root-path>*.
+This fixes the problem because it doesn't copy any files.
+Rather, it points to the source code folder.
+A broader explanation is present in the :ref:`development-installation-install-the-library` section of the Development Installation page.

+      Another solution is to execute the demo without installing the library, as explained below.

-a.
-If the library source code is available, it also can be executed as follows:
+b.
+If the library isn't installed, but the source code is available, it can be executed as follows:

    ::

-      python <project-root-path>/topics_and_summary/examples/demo.py
+      python
+      >>> import sys
+      >>> sys.path.extend(['<project-root-path>'])
+      >>> exec(open("<project-root-path>/topics_and_summary/examples/demo.py").read())

 Demo content
 ^^^^^^^^^^^^

-This section explains the demo, which is divided in sections.
+This section explains the demo, that is divided in sections.

 Section 1
 """""""""